LIMUNIMI/PerceptualEvaluation/README.rst

    You should have a directory for each vst in ``audio`` and for each vst you should have 5 different audio.
 In the root of ``audio`` you should also have the original recordings.
 #.
+Install `sox` in your path for post-processing to add reverb or run with
+   `--no-postprocess`
+#.
 Analyze chosen excerpts:
    ``poetry run python -m perceptual.chose_vst``